emmanuelkiranr/NodeJs/README.md

 ### FileSystem fs

 It is a core module to operate on files.
+Type fs. to see the supported options

 ```
 import fs from "fs";